How to Get a Business Visa?

 To apply for a business visa, you need to fulfill a few qualifications.
 You must prove that you are traveling to the United States for business, medical treatment, or recreational purposes and that your stay will be temporary.
 Financial records must also be provided to prove that you have the funds to cover the costs of your visit to the United States.
 Finally, you must prove that you have residence in a foreign country.
 This will show that you have a reason to return abroad.
 Some countries also require that you get an invitation letter for a business visa.

 Visa Application Process

 Fill out the DS-160 form online to begin the application process.
-Before you submit the application, ensure that all the information is accurate, as you cannot make any changes once the form has been submitted.
+Before you apply, ensure that all the information is accurate, as you cannot make any changes once the form has been submitted.
 You will then have to pay the visa fee, which varies by the type of visa.
 The receipt number you receive after payment will enable you to book appointments.
-One appointment must be scheduled for the visa interview at a United States embassy or consulate while the other appointment must be scheduled for the VAC.
+One appointment must be scheduled for the visa interview at a United States embassy or consulate, while the other meeting must be scheduled for the VAC.

 At the VAC, you will have your photograph and fingerprints taken.
 You must have an appointment with the VAC before the appointment interview at the embassy or consulate.
 After these appointments, you will likely receive your business visa in the mail.